flet-dev/website/docs/controls/navigationbar.md

 Defines the appearance of the button items that are arrayed within the navigation bar.

-The value must be a list of two or more `NavigationDestination` instances.
+The value must be a list of two or more `NavigationBarDestination` instances.

 ### `elevation`